Posted inElementary School, How to Fix Education, Instruction & Curriculum, Kindergarten, New Teacher Bootcamp

 Where Should I Sit?
 Flexible Grouping in the Classroom

 I remember the old cartoons and movies that depicted classrooms.
-The students were all sitting in rows of desks.
-The teacher’s desk was there front and center in front of the chalkboard.
+The students were all sitting in rows of desks, and the teacher’s desk was front and center in front of the chalkboard.
 My, how times have changed.
-Today our classrooms look different and students learn differently.
+Today, our classrooms look different, and students learn differently.
 There are many ways to arrange classrooms and group […]

 Posted inClassroom Management, Instruction & Curriculum, Literacy